global99a/SocialMedia-App/README.md

 # Social Media Application

 ## Project Overview
 This Social Media Application allows users to create accounts, log in, post articles, comment on them, like articles, and follow other users.
-The application is built using Spring Boot for the backend and React for the frontend.
+The application is built using Spring Boot for the backend.
 It utilizes PostgreSQL as the database to manage user accounts, articles, comments, likes, and user relationships.

 ## Installation Steps